ToolShedTested

 5. HomeRight Super Finish Max -- Best Budget HVLP

-At $89, the HomeRight Super Finish Max is the entry-level HVLP option for homeowners who want to spray furniture, trim, and small projects without spending $300+.
+at the current retailer price the HomeRight Super Finish Max is the entry-level HVLP option for homeowners who want to spray furniture, trim, and small projects without spending $300+.
 The 400-watt motor handles latex, chalk paint, and milk paint adequately when thinned to the correct viscosity.
 The included viscosity cup tells you when the material is thin enough to spray without clogging.

 The limitations are real: the motor requires more thinning than the Fuji, the cup-style design means you refill frequently on larger projects, and the finish quality is noticeably rougher than the Fuji on fine woodwork.
 For a homeowner painting one chair, repainting a dresser, or finishing cabinet doors once, the HomeRight is adequate.
 For regular woodworking, upgrade to the Fuji.